nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your patient records.

 4. Double click to launch the application.
-If it does not work, follow the instructions listed [here]().
+If it does not work, follow the instructions listed [here](faq).

 5. You should now be able to use the application.

-    - If you are a **new user**, you can follow a tutorial on getting started with MediFlowR [here](#getting-started-on-mediflowr).
+    - If you are a **new user**, you can follow a tutorial on getting started with MediFlowR [here](#tutorial-for-new-users).

     - If you are an **advanced user**, you can learn more in depth about the different commands supported by the application [here](#features).

 --------------------------------------------------------------------------------------------------------------------

-## Getting started on MediFlowR
+## Tutorial for new users

 If this is your first time using MediFlowR, do not worry as this is a tutorial for you to get familiar with the features of MediFlowR.
 Please follow the instructions [here](#quick-start) first to set up the application before proceeding with the tutorial.

 - Launch the MediFlowR application.
+If you are not able to launch the application, follow the instructions [here](#faq).
   - Note: When the application is first launched, it will contain some default patient records.

 - Let us try **adding a patient** into our patient records.
 Enter the command `add name=John Doe gender=MALE birthdate=2000/10/20 phone=98765432 email=johnd@example.com address=311, Clementi Ave 2, #02-25 illness=Fever` in the command box.